Ottomantric/guild-tracker/README.md

 4. Open `index.html` in this repo, find the `firebaseConfig` object near the bottom (search for `PASTE_ME`), and replace it with your actual values.
    Commit the change.
+5. Go to **Build -> Authentication** (use the "Search for products" box at the top of the sidebar if it's not listed yet — it only appears once you've opened it the first time).
+Click **Get started**, go to the **Sign-in method** tab, and enable **Email/Password**.
-5. Back in Firebase, go to **Firestore Database -> Rules** and replace the default rules with:
+6. Go to **Firestore Database -> Rules** and replace the default rules with:

    ```
    rules_version = '2';
    service cloud.firestore {
      match /databases/{database}/documents {

+       function signedIn() { return request.auth != null; }
+       function memberDoc() {
+         return get(/databases/$(database)/documents/members/$(request.auth.uid));
+       }
+       function isApproved() { return signedIn() && memberDoc().data.status == 'approved'; }
+       function isAdmin() { return signedIn() && memberDoc().data.role == 'admin'; }

+       match /members/{uid} {
+         allow create: if signedIn() && request.auth.uid == uid
+           && request.resource.data.status == 'pending'
+           && request.resource.data.role == 'member';
+         allow read: if signedIn() && (request.auth.uid == uid || isAdmin());
+         allow update, delete: if isAdmin();
+       }

        match /events/{eventId} {
-         allow read, write: if true;
+         allow read: if true;
+         allow create, update, delete: if isApproved();
        }
-       match /joinRequests/{requestId} {
-         allow create: if true;
-         allow read, update, delete: if request.auth != null &&
-           request.auth.token.email in [
-             'you@gmail.com',
-             'friend2@gmail.com'
-           ];
      }
    }
-   }
    ```

-   Replace the email list with the Google accounts of everyone who should be able to review join requests.
-Anyone can *submit* a request (that's the `allow create: if true` line), but only signed-in admins on that list can *read, update, or decide on* them — this is enforced by Firestore itself, not just hidden in the page, so it can't be bypassed from the browser.

-   Events are left fully open (no login needed) since RSVPs aren't sensitive — only join requests are gated.

-6. Go to **Build -> Authentication -> Sign-in method** and enable **Google** as a sign-in provider (it'll ask for a support email — use your own).
+   A few things this setup is doing on purpose:
+   - Anyone can create their own `members` document (that's what happens automatically when someone signs up), but the rule forces new accounts to start as `status: 'pending'` and `role: 'member'` — a signed-up user cannot write their own account in as already-approved or as an admin, even by tampering with the page's JavaScript, because Firestore itself rejects the write.
+   - Only an admin can change `status` or `role` afterward (that's the Approve/Decline buttons on the Home tab).
+   - Events are publicly readable (anyone can see the calendar) but only approved members can create events or RSVP.

+7. **Bootstrap your own admin account** (one-time, manual):
+   - Visit your Pages site and use "Create account" to sign up normally — you'll land in `pending` status like anyone else.
+   - In Firebase, go to **Firestore Database -> Data**, open the `members` collection, and click the document with your `uid` (match it by the `email` field).
+   - Edit two fields on that document: set `status` to `approved` and `role` to `admin`.
+Save.
+   - Refresh the site and sign in again — you should see "(admin)" next to your name and a "Pending member requests" list on the Home tab.
+   - From here on, approving everyone else is just clicking "Approve" in that list — no more manual Firestore editing needed, except to promote additional admins the same way you bootstrapped yourself.

-7. Refresh your GitHub Pages site.
-The "Calendar not connected yet" message should disappear, and you should be able to add an event and RSVP.
+8. Refresh your GitHub Pages site.
+The "Accounts not connected yet" message should disappear.

 ## Managing admins

-The list of who can view and act on join requests lives directly in the Firestore rule you pasted above (step 5) — there's no admin panel for this.
-To add or remove an admin, edit that email list in **Firestore Database -> Rules**, adding or removing the Google account email, and click **Publish**.
-Changes take effect within a minute or two.

-An admin signs in by clicking "Sign in as admin" on the Home tab and authenticating with their Google account.
-If their email isn't on the list, they'll be able to sign in, but the requests list will show a "not authorized" message rather than any data — the sign-in itself doesn't grant access, only being on the list does.

-Each person types their RSN once into the "RSVPing as" field — it's remembered in their own browser for next time, and used to tag their RSVP.
+To make someone else an admin, open their document under **Firestore Database -> Data -> members** and set `role` to `admin` (they still need `status: approved` too, which they'll already have if you approved their sign-up).
+To remove admin access, change `role` back to `member`.

+Approving or declining a sign-up doesn't touch their login (that's a separate Firebase Authentication record) — it only controls what they can do on the site.
+If you want to fully remove someone's ability to even sign in again, that's in **Authentication -> Users**, where you can disable or delete the account.

 ## Notes

-- The page now has three tabs: **Home** (about blurb, total-level leaderboard, join-request form), **Player stats** (the weekly XP dashboard), and **Calendar** (events/RSVP).
+- The page now has three tabs: **Home** (about blurb, total-level leaderboard, account sign-up and membership status), **Player stats** (the weekly XP dashboard), and **Calendar** (events/RSVP).
 Switching tabs updates the URL hash (`#home`, `#stats`, `#calendar`) so you can link directly to one.
 - The "About the guild" text on the Home tab is placeholder copy — edit the `<div class="about-panel">` block in `index.html` to describe your actual guild.
-- Join requests submitted on the Home tab are only visible to signed-in admins on the allowlist (see "Managing admins" above).
-Admins see "Accept" and "Decline" on each request — both just mark it as handled and remove it from the pending list; neither one automatically adds anyone to `players.json`, so remember to do that yourself after accepting someone.
+- Anyone can create an account, but new accounts start `pending` and can't RSVP or add events until an admin approves them on the Home tab (see "Setting up member accounts" above).
+Viewing stats and the calendar stays public either way — no login needed just to look.
+- Approving or declining a sign-up doesn't automatically touch `players.json` — you still add their RSN there yourself if you want their stats tracked.
 - History is capped at 400 snapshots in `scripts/fetch-stats.js` (roughly 100 days at a 4x/day cadence) to keep the file small.
 Raise `MAX_SNAPSHOTS` if you want to keep more.